OlaGjerde/CwAdminLogin/src/custom-apps/README.md

 - `defaultWidth`, `defaultHeight`: Initial window size
 - `resizable`: Can users resize the window (default: true)
 - `maximizable`: Can users maximize the window (default: true)
+- `enableOverflow`: Enable scrolling in window body (default: true)
 - `initialPosition`: Starting position { x, y } (default: centered)

+## App Permissions

+Configure what your app can access (for future security features):

+- `canReadWorkspace`: Can read workspace/installation data
+- `canAccessAPI`: Can make API calls to the backend
+- `canAccessAllInstallations`: Can access all installations or just the current one

+## Additional Metadata

+You can add additional metadata to your app definition:

+- `category`: Organize apps by category (e.g., "System", "Productivity", "Utilities")
+- `author`: Developer or company name
+- `version`: Semantic version string (e.g., "1.0.0")
+- `description`: Brief description of what the app does

 ## Icons